 Any amount that increases the own funds and eligible liabilities, the risk weighted exposure amounts, the leverage ratio exposure measure or the requirements shall be reported as a positive figure.
 On the contrary, any amount that reduces the own funds and eligible liabilities, the risk weighted exposure amounts, the leverage ratio exposure measure or the requirements shall be reported as a negative figure.
 Where there is a negative sign (-) preceding the label of an item no positive figure is expected to be reported for that item.

-Abbreviations
+Abbreviations and definitions

 The following abbreviations apply for the purposes of the Annexes to this Regulation: